 - Hide content on desktop/ Mobile (Updated!)

-Sometimes you may want to make changes to the default mobile optimization settings that the BEE editor uses.
-There are plenty of different features you can use in order to do this.
+Sometimes the default mobile optimization settings don't work with your design vision.
+If you want to change the mobile behavior of your design, there are plenty of features you can use to do this!
 Let’s go over the different options that can impact the mobile version of your design.

 Desktop vs Mobile Preview